MsainZn/Forcasting-Techniques/FTProject02/docs/docs/index.md

 ## Description

-FOrcasting Load for UN countries
+Load Forcasting from 2005 to 2023 EU Countries

 ## Commands